siph/vidbox/README.md

 When supplied with a Telegram api-key, Vidbox can be used to automatically broadcast individual files to a Telegram channel.

 ## Documentation
-Vidbox api documentation can be found at the root url of the deployed project.
+Vidbox api documentation can be found at path: /swagger-ui/index.html of the deployed project.

 # Deployment